-- If the applicant is accommodated in a reception centre (see Types of Accommodation), they can be supported in the writing of their application form by staff from the reception centres, in accordance with the mission set out in their framework agreement.290 As regards Reception Centre for Asylum Seekers (Centre d'accueil de demandeurs d'asile, CADA) teams, most of the time, social workers should also assist the applicant in the preparation of the interview at OFPRA.
-This consists of administrative rather than legal assistance. - If the applicant cannot be accommodated in a reception centre, then the "reference framework" for asylum seekers' "orientation platforms" (SPADA)291 applies,292 and they can obtain some basic information and assistance on the procedure from their relevant SPADA.
+- If the applicant is accommodated in a reception centre (see Types of Accommodation), they can be supported in the writing of their application form by staff from the reception centres, in accordance with the mission set out in their framework agreement.
+As regards Reception Centre for Asylum Seekers (Centre d'accueil de demandeurs d'asile, CADA) teams, most of the time, social workers should also assist the applicant in the preparation of the interview at OFPRA.
+This consists of administrative rather than legal assistance. - If the applicant cannot be accommodated in a reception centre, then the "reference framework" for asylum seekers' "orientation platforms" (SPADA) applies, and they can obtain some basic information and assistance on the procedure from their relevant SPADA.

-These assistance services are funded by OFII, by the Ministry of Interior and/or by EU funding under the Asylum, Migration and Integration Fund (AMIF).293 Some local authorities sometimes contribute to this funding.
+These assistance services are funded by OFII, by the Ministry of Interior and/or by EU funding under the Asylum, Migration and Integration Fund (AMIF).277 Some local authorities sometimes contribute to this funding.

-Access to legal assistance is therefore uneven dependent upon the type of reception conditions provided.
-Asylum seekers in the most precarious situations i.e.those without reception conditions are offered much fewer services than those accommodated in CADA.
-This situation leads to unequal treatment between asylum seekers accommodated in reception centres (a fortiori CADA), who receive support and in-depth assistance, and asylum seekers housed in emergency facilities or dependent upon unofficial sheltering solutions, who are without direct support and are sometimes located far away from the regional SPADA.
-Furthermore, the limited resources allocated to these platforms greatly limit the services provided.
+Access to legal assistance varies depending upon the type of reception conditions provided.
+Asylum applicants in the most precarious situations i.e. those without reception conditions are offered much fewer services than those accommodated in CADA.
+This situation leads to unequal treatment between asylum applicants accommodated in reception centres (a fortiori CADA), who receive support and in-depth assistance, and asylum applicants housed in emergency facilities or dependent upon unofficial sheltering